ysmood/nofs/doc/readme.tpl.md

 # Use the plugins.
 jsTask = ->
     # All files will be compiled concurrently.
-    # Unlike Gulp, you don't have to wait glob finished to compile a file.
     fs.mapDirP 'src/**/*.coffee', 'dist', (src, dest) ->
         # Here's the work flow, simple yet readable.
         coffee src